HunteRoi/vernam/README.md

 Several commands are available, with their batch of options. **Please carefully read the docs before using.**

+⚠️ In regard to the instructions of this exercise, a slight difference is to be noted.
+The parameters `--encrypt` and `--decrypt` are __not__ parameters in this version of the program.
+Wich means you should use them with the `--` !

 ### Encrypt

 The used command to validate the encryption feature is `python vernam.py encrypt --in ./resources/input/plain.txt --out ./resources/output/cipher.txt --key mykey`.